ACADEMIC ADVISING AND COLLEGE ADMISSIONS

 - Receive support for identifying and participating in appropriate grade-level local, regional and national STEM competitions.

-What exactly is a “S.T.E.M” major?
+What Exactly is a “STEM” Major?

-Traditional STEM majors include: Science (Biology, Physics, Chemistry), Technology (Computer Science, Information Systems), Engineering (e.g. Mechanical, Chemical, Electrical, etc.) and Math.
+Traditional STEM majors include: Science (Biology, Physics, Chemistry), Technology (Computer Science, Information Systems), Engineering (e.g. Mechanical, Chemical, Electrical, etc.) and Mathematics.
 The complete list contains dozens of other subjects and extends far beyond the courses you’ve explored in your high school AP, AICE or IB classes.

 Given your interests and strengths, let me guide you to the discovery of unique and cutting-edge STEM majors.